Jack-Q/blog/source/_posts/2017-03-06-javaee-training-note-day-13.md

 ---

-Today's topic is some tips to the solution to the problems in deveploment, varying from the frontend development to backend presistence technology.
+Today's topic is some tips to the solution to the problems in development, varying from the frontend development to back-end persistence technology.

 <!-- more -->

 jQuery
 ------

-jQuery is a frontend library which probides a unified api to hide the differences of browsers from various vendors.
-It provides a handy and expressive approach to manitplate DOM objects.
+jQuery is a frontend library which provides a unified api to hide the differences of browsers from various vendors.
+It provides a handy and expressive approach to manipulate DOM objects.
 Besides, it also contains some utilities for common tasks in frontend development.